 Legal Status and Regulatory Landscape

-Zilucoplan is FDA-approved for adults with AChR+ generalized myasthenia gravis and is dispensed through specialty pharmacies with a risk management framework focused on meningococcal vaccination and infection education.
-Compounded or “research chemical” versions are not appropriate substitutes; for complement inhibitors, purity, potency, and consistency — and therefore safety — depend on pharmacy-grade manufacturing.
+Zilucoplan (ZILBRYSQ) is FDA-approved for adults with AChR+ generalized myasthenia gravis and is dispensed through specialty pharmacies with a REMS program focused on meningococcal vaccination and infection education.
+Compounded or "research chemical" versions are not appropriate substitutes; for complement inhibitors, purity, potency, and consistency — and therefore safety — depend on pharmacy-grade manufacturing.